Cavite City: Languages

-Chabacano is a Spanish-influenced creole language formerly spoken by majority of the people living in the city.
-Chabacano emerged sometime after the arrival of the first Spaniards and Mexicans in the late 16th century.
+Chavacano is a Spanish-influenced creole language formerly spoken by majority of the people living in the city.
+Chavacano emerged sometime after the arrival of the first Spaniards and Mexicans in the late 16th century.
 During this period, the people that lived near the military arsenal in Cavite City communicated with Spaniards and Mexicans and began to incorporate Spanish words into their vernacular.
-Today, a majority of residents speak Tagalog.
+Today, the majority of residents speak Tagalog.

-Today, Chabacano is generally considered to be dying, with only a fraction of people, mostly elderly, able to speak the language.
-According to the Philippine professor Alfredo B. German, who wrote a thesis on the grammar of Chabacano, the present conditions do not encourage people to learn the language.
-There are many likely reasons for the diminishing of Chabacano, such as the influx of Tagalog-speaking migrants and intermarriage.
+Chavacano is generally considered to be dying, with only a fraction of people, mostly elderly, able to speak the language.
+According to the Filipino professor Alfredo B. German, who wrote a thesis on the grammar of Chavacano, the present conditions do not encourage people to learn the language.
+There are many likely reasons for the diminishing of Chavacano, such as the influx of Tagalog-speaking migrants and intermarriage.

-Philippine writer and poet Jesus Balmori expressed himself in Chabacano, and wrote several verses in it.
-Don Jaime de Veyra, writer and famous Philippine historian, wrote the following lines: "I am afraid that the inevitable absorption of the 'Tagalog invasion' on one side and the 'invasion of the English' on the other hand, will wipe out or extinguish this inherited Castilian language in existence with its last representatives in the following generation."
-Professor Gervacio Miranda, who also wrote a book in Chabacano, said in his preface: "My only objective to write this book is to possibly conserve in written form the Chabacano of Cavite for posterity," fearing the extinction of the language.
+Filipino writer and poet Jesus Balmori expressed himself in Chavacano, and wrote several verses in it.
+Don Jaime de Veyra, writer and famous Filipino historian, wrote the following lines: "I am afraid that the inevitable absorption of the 'Tagalog invasion' on one side and the 'invasion of the English' on the other hand, will wipe out or extinguish this inherited Castilian language in existence with its last representatives in the following generation."
+Professor Gervacio Miranda, who also wrote a book in Chavacano, said in his preface: "My only objective to write this book is to possibly conserve in written form the Chavacano of Cavite for posterity," fearing the extinction of the language.